jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 Thus, GR absorbs Newton's theory without needing* the inverse square law where gravitation between two objects depends on the square of the distance between them.

-> *Superphysics note=  This is because General Relativity has its version of the inverse square law in the metric tensor
+> *Superphysics note: This is because General Relativity has its version of the inverse square law in the metric tensor

 <!--  the latter theory is obtained here without any particular assumption, whereas Newton had to introduce